Compute

 Custom Metric Billing

 After Cloud Native Cluster Monitoring is interconnected with AOM, metrics will be reported to the AOM instance you select.
-Basic metrics are free.
-Custom metrics are billed based on the standard pricing of AOM.
+Basic metrics can be monitored for free, but custom metrics are billed based on the standard pricing of AOM.
 For details, see Pricing Details.

 Prometheus Monitoring Data Collection